clarotech/documentation/source/09_flat/02_context/index.rst

  }

 * sets the default for EVENT_CONTEXT.participations && ENTRY.otherParticipations
-* participation_identifiers can be set in a compact or non compat form.
+* participation_identifiers can be set in a compact or non compact form.

 health_care_facility
 --------------------------------------------------------